 Speaking of events: you can see when the Safi’Jiva Siege will roll around next.
 Just head to the official MHW event calendar for consoles right here.
 Safi’Jiva is currently not available on the PC version of the game at all.
 However, it probably won’t be long.
 Steam players can find their own event calendar at this link instead.

-For the vast majority of players, and in most situations, Gold Rathian weapons are the best non-event weapons in MHW.
+For quite some time after the release of Iceborne, however, Gold Rathian weapons were the best non-event weapons in MHW.
 They come with a fantastic mix of raw damage (the second highest in the game), positive critical hit chance, white sharpness, and a bit of Poison.
 There’s a lot of complicated and not-so-complicated math that explains why this particular mix makes them so good.
 Suffice it to say that, even on monsters with one-star weakness to Poison, the total damage from a Gold Rathian weapon outdoes even Rajang variants — which currently have the highest raw damage in MHW.

-In addition, Gold Rathian weapons have positive Affinity, whereas other gear with high raw damage, including Rajang weapons, do not.
+In addition, Gold Rathian weapons have positive Affinity, whereas other gear with high raw damage, including Rajang weapons, which usually have the highest base raw in the game, do not.
 Even without maximizing your crits, that’s always a nice bonus.
 Plus it mixes well with Critical Status and True Critical Status.
 You can even get the latter skill from a Gold Rathian armor set bonus.

-The major caveat is that not all weapons have Gold Rathian variants.
+The major caveat is that not all weapons have Gold Rathian variants (unlike Raging Brachydios).
 The Insect Glaive, for instance, would greatly benefit from the golden stats.
 But it just doesn’t exist.
 That’s where Ruiner Nergigante comes into play.
 There is a Ruiner Nergigante version of every weapon category.
 They don’t come with positive Affinity or Poison, but do include a great deal of white sharpness and a tiny shred of Dragon damage.

 Loyal Thunder – The Unkillable Spread Gun